 – the earliest bat fossils go back 52 million years

-– their dung makes rich fertilizer, and was used to make gun powder in the American Civil War
+– their dung makes rich fertiliser, and was used to make gun powder in the American Civil War

 – bats do not bite, and do not suck the blood of humans